- Students: The Original American Revolutionaries - February 21, 2018

-We are all familiar with the challenges that high stakes testing pose for students and teachers, and with the pressures school and district administrators face in trying to meet the accountability requirements that will keep them functioning another year.
-But just like the habits that have developed over the last 14 years since NCLB began, it's a lot easier for us to forget about the challenges faced by up to 30% of high school students who for a variety of reasons leave before graduating.
+We are all familiar with the challenges that high-stakes testing poses for students and teachers.
+With the pressures school and district administrators face in trying to meet the accountability requirements that will keep them functioning another year.
+But just like the habits that have developed over the last 14 years since NCLB began, it's a lot easier for us to forget about the challenges faced by up to 30% of high school students who, for various reasons, leave before graduating.
 Some leave because their families are transient.
-Some leave because there are pressures at home that seem much more demanding than a school that doesn't care if they don't come back.
+Some leave because pressures at home seem much more demanding than a school that doesn't care if they don't come back.
 Some leave because they've been bullied long enough and can't take it anymore.
 And some leave because they just can't fit their dynamic way of thinking into the dullish requirements of traditional school.
-On top of those issues, vocational training and many electives have disappeared under budgetary and testing time requirements, so the very classes that kept at-risk students in school are no longer available either.
+On top of those issues, vocational training and many electives have disappeared under budgetary and testing time requirements, so the classes that kept at-risk students in school are no longer available.

-States like Washington and Michigan are starting to build their Dropout Recovery programs again and districts have begun to work in a variety of ways to give students opportunities to return and get their diplomas.
+States like Washington and Michigan are starting to build their Dropout Recovery programs again, and districts have begun to work in various ways to give students opportunities to return and get their diplomas.
 But the system itself hasn't changed.
-The adjustments made to public education in the name of accountability have pushed out thousands of students, most of whom aged out before they could return in any recovery program, if there were one.
-Keeping kids in school is not just about stricter attendance keeping or finding other "accountability" tactics to try to finagle higher graduation rates.
-Keeping kids in school means adjusting the way we think about school itself, what it offers students facing adult life in the 21st century, and how a diploma can lead to a variety of successful vocations beyond 4 year college.
+The adjustments made to public education in the name of accountability have pushed out thousands of students.
+Most of them aged out before they could return to any recovery program if there were one.
+Keeping kids in school is not just about stricter attendance or finding other "accountability" tactics to achieve higher graduation rates.
+Keeping kids in school means adjusting how we think about the school itself, what it offers students facing adult life in the 21st century, and how a diploma can lead to various successful vocations beyond 4-year college.

 Full disclosure, I teach for a digital dropout recovery program.
 My students have taken charge of their own education, even while they work full time, have young families, or deal with illness or injury.
-The diplomas they earn are done on their own terms, and are all the more meaningful because of that.
+The diplomas they earn are done on their own terms and are all the more meaningful because of that.
 Working with them has multiplied my belief in the resiliency of American students and what they are capable of.
 If only their schools, districts, and states had recognized that in them and cultivated it before they felt pushed out of the system that is supposed to help them.
-Ending the dropout epidemic in America will not be easy, nor will it be the result of one, standardized answer.
-It will be all of us in education who believe that true change is possible and we are the ones who can begin to make that change happen for our students.
+Ending the dropout epidemic in America will not be easy, nor will it result from one standardized answer.
+It will be all of us in education who believe that true change is possible, and we are the ones who can begin to make that change happen for our students.